emipa606/Aquarium/README.md

 - Added a long 4x2 size tank, holds 10 fish
 - Added a wide 2x4 size tank, holds 10 fish
 - Added support for [Vanilla Nutrient Paste Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2920385763), as the tanks can draw meals from the pipe network to auto-feed the fish
+- If Odyssey DLC is loaded, pawns have a chance of catching these fish when fishing

 New graphic creators